atxwang/atxwang.github.io/_posts/2025/music2025.md

 ---
 layout: post
-title: My favorite moments in music from 2025
+title: My favorite music from 2025
-subtitle:
+subtitle: that Pitchfork hasn't already talked about
 tags: [music, pop culture, recs]
 ---
 As the year closes, I thought I'd make a list of songs, albums, performances etc. that I especially enjoyed this year- in particular, I'd like to highlight music that I haven't seen in many critics' year-end lists (I've been cross-referencing Pitchfork to make sure we don't have too much overlap)!
 So while I like Geese Wednesday Cameron Winter MJ Lenderman This is Lorelei etc etc etc as much as the next person, they won't be mentioned here.
 Without further ado: